gzardini/course-CRA/modules/localization/docs/01-prelims/00_prelim.md

 Preliminaries...

-## Helpful tools
+## Required steps

-### The belief histogram

-To see the belief histogram, run:

-    laptop $ dts start_gui_tools

-and then

-    laptop-container $ rqt_image_view

-Select the topic : `/DUCKIEBOT_NAME/lane_filter_node/belief_img`.

-### Rviz
+### Run Rviz

 Rviz (ROS visualization) is a 3D visualizer for displaying sensor data and state information from ROS.
 More on information can be found here: http://wiki.ros.org/rviz

 For this exercise rviz will be helpful to display sensor messages from the Duckiebot.
-In order to run rviz run:By selecting the appropriate topic we can output desired information.
-In particular xxxx and xxx will be useful in this exercise.
+By selecting the appropriate topic we can output desired information.

 <figure>
 <img style="width:30em" src="images/rosviz_screenshot.png"/>